emanlapponi/defense/presentation/slides.md

 ---
 # Text-as-data pre-processing cookbook

-- Grimmer and Stewart (2013)* ignite the text-as-data field.
-They introduce a recipe for pre-processing, and warn of the dangers of "one-size-fits-all" experiments
+- Grimmer and Stewart (2013)* survey the text-as-data field, warning of the dangers of "one-size-fits-all" experiments
-- Emphasis on stemming and normalization
+- They also introduce a recipe for pre-processing, with emphasis on stemming and normalization
-- Dismissal of expensive techniques that do little to enhance performance, e.g. ngram generation, lemmatization and so on
+- Dismissal of expensive techniques that "do little to enhance performance", e.g. ngram generation, lemmatization and so on

 <!--- _footer: '* [Text as Data: The Promise and Pitfalls of Automatic Content
 Analysis Methods for Political Texts](https://web.stanford.edu/~jgrimmer/tad2.pdf)' --->